 #2 Athens: Historic Old Town

-Anyone who visits the Acropolis of Athens will of course also take a look at the Greek capital and Athens Old Town.
+Anyone visiting the Acropolis of Athens will, of course, also explore the Greek capital and Athens’ Old Town.
 Greece’s largest city is particularly popular with us Germans.

-After all, Germans accounted for the largest share of all visitors in 2018.
-The tranquil districts around the Acropolis, such as the elegant Plaka, the sleepy Anafiotika or the lively Psirri, invite you to take a stroll through the city for several hours.
+After all, Germans made up the largest share of all visitors in 2018.
+The tranquil neighborhoods around the Acropolis, such as the elegant Plaka, the sleepy Anafiotika, or the lively Psirri, invite you to take a stroll through the city for several hours.

-The hub of the city centre is the imposing Monastiraki Square of Athens.
-From here you can ideally explore the old town.
-Countless archaeological excavation sites await holidaymakers interested in history.
+The heart of the city center is the imposing Monastiraki Square in Athens.
+From here, you can easily explore the old town.
+Countless archaeological sites await travelers interested in history.

 The reconstructed Greek Agora (Market Square) offers a glimpse into life 2,000 years ago.
 Modern boutiques and numerous souvenir shops invite you to shop.
-The beautiful park around the Acropolis, as well as the city mountains Filopappou, Lycabettos and Pnyx are also worth a detour.
-Especially from Pnyx Hill, an impressive panorama of the city opens up to you.
+The beautiful park around the Acropolis, as well as the city hills of Filopappou, Lycabettus, and Pnyx, are also worth a visit.
+Especially from Pnyx Hill, an impressive panorama of the city unfolds before you.

 #3 Santorini Island Caldera

-One of the most popular sights in Greece has become the Santorini Island many holidaymakers don’t even stay for one night.
-Santorini (or Santorini) is one of the travel highlights of numerous Mediterranean cruises and is considered the picture-perfect island of Greece.
+One of the most popular sights in Greece is Santorini Island; many vacationers don’t even stay for a single night.
+Santorini (or Santorini) is a highlight of numerous Mediterranean cruises and is considered Greece’s picture-perfect island.

-The island of Santorini actually consists only of an erupted and still active volcano.
+The island of Santorini actually consists solely of an erupted and still active volcano.
 The villages are all located on the crater rim.
-The crater itself has sunk in and the resulting Caldera of Santorini filled by the sea.
+The crater itself has collapsed inward, and the resulting Santorini caldera has been filled by the sea.

-Almost 3 million people visit Santorini every year.
-A proud number when you consider that the island has just 17,500 inhabitants.
-The same number of people reach the island every day in summer by cruise ship or plane.
+Nearly 3 million people visit Santorini every year.
+That’s an impressive number when you consider that the island has just 17,500 residents.
+The same number of people arrive on the island every day in the summer by cruise ship or plane.

-This makes the small island one of the most popular islands next to Crete, Corfu and Rhodes.
+This makes the small island one of the most popular destinations alongside Crete, Corfu, and Rhodes.
 But of course, mass tourism also has its downsides.
-More and more Santorini Hotels The increasing demand for water and the increased amount of waste pose major challenges for Santorini.
+The growing demand for water and the increasing amount of waste pose major challenges for Santorini.

 Nevertheless, Santorini is and remains the epitome of the blue and white island world.
-The island is unique and unmistakable in its own way and has numerous Santorini Excursions invite you to go on discovery tours.
+The island is unique and unmistakable in its own way, and numerous Santorini excursions invite you to go on discovery tours.

-→ Is it worth a Travel to Santorini?
+→ Is a trip to Santorini worth it?
 We’ll tell you here: Santorini Highlights

 #4 Elafonisi in Crete

-The Island of Crete is a world of its own and offers numerous sights.
-In 2018, the largest Greek island alone counted 25 million overnight stays.
+The island of Crete is a world of its own and offers numerous sights.
+In 2018, Greece’s largest island alone recorded 25 million overnight stays.
 One of the most popular destinations on Crete is the Caribbean-style Elafonisi Beach.
-In principle, Elafonisi is even a small lagoon with an offshore island of the same name.
+In essence, Elafonisi is actually a small lagoon with an offshore island of the same name.

-In almost every travel guide worldwide, this spot is listed as the top Sight in Crete Advertised.
-The paradisiacal gem is located in the very southwest of Crete.
-The lagoon shines in the most impressive shades of blue from afar.
-In addition, you can find sections of the famous pink sand of Elafonisi beach.
+In almost every travel guide worldwide, this spot is listed as the top attraction on Crete.
+This paradisiacal gem is located in the very southwest of Crete.
+The lagoon shimmers in the most impressive shades of blue from afar.
+Additionally, you can find patches of the famous pink sand of Elafonisi Beach.
 These are small sedimentary deposits of corals and mussels.

-Many tour operators mediate trips to Elafonisi (Bookable on GetYourGuide*).
-The beach is therefore heavily frequented in the summer months.
-Either you have already set off on your own in the early morning hours to Elafonisi and enjoy the view largely undisturbed.
-Or you can share the scenery with thousands of other holidaymakers at lunchtime.
+Many tour operators offer trips to Elafonisi (bookable on GetYourGuide*).
+The beach is therefore very crowded during the summer months.
+You can either set off on your own early in the morning to Elafonisi and enjoy the view largely undisturbed, or you can share the scenery with thousands of other vacationers at lunchtime.

-→ More info about this Lagoon of Crete you can find out in our article about Elafonisi
+→ You can find more information about this lagoon in Crete in our article about Elafonisi

 #5 Knossos Palace in Crete

-The Palace of Knossos is one of the best Highlights of Crete and is also considered the most important ancient site on the island.
-The Minoans, probably the first advanced civilization in Europe, built this complex 4,000 years ago.
-The palace itself was built as a kind of building complex and has a size of about 21,000 m².
-This corresponds to three football pitches.
-At the beginning of the 20th century, the complex was extensively reconstructed.
+The Palace of Knossos is one of Crete’s top attractions and is also considered the most important ancient site on the island.
+The Minoans, likely the first advanced civilization in Europe, built this complex 4,000 years ago.
+The palace itself was constructed as a complex of buildings and covers an area of approximately 21,000 m².
+This is equivalent to three soccer fields.
+At the beginning of the 20th century, the complex underwent extensive reconstruction.

-Particularly impressive is the north entrance, which has been restored in colour, with its massive red columns and a mural from Minoan times.
-It is assumed that the Mycenaeans, a tribe of the Peloponnese, which Minoans wiped out along with Knossos and many other temples.
+Particularly impressive is the north entrance, which has been restored to its original color, featuring massive red columns and a mural from Minoan times.
+It is believed that the Mycenaeans, a tribe from the Peloponnese, were wiped out by the Minoans along with Knossos and many other temples.

-You should also visit the Archaeological Museum in Heraklion visit.
+You should also visit the Archaeological Museum in Heraklion.
 The large number of exhibits gives you a very good impression of the time and culture of the Minoans.
-The Minoans had an extremely strong bond with nature and were far ahead of many a successor culture.
-The cult of Zeus, the father of the gods, is also said to have found its origin through the Minoans.
+The Minoans had an extremely strong bond with nature and were far ahead of many subsequent cultures.
+The cult of Zeus, the father of the gods, is also said to have originated with the Minoans.

-If you are in your Crete Holidays and arrive at the palace in the morning hours and book a Knossos online ticket in advance, you can visit the complex in a much more relaxed way.
+If you’re on your Crete vacation and arrive at the palace in the morning and book a Knossos online ticket in advance, you can explore the complex in a much more relaxed manner.

-→ More information about this Greece highlight can be found in the article about Knossos
+→ More information about this Greek highlight can be found in the article about Knossos

 #6 Lindos Acropolis in Rhodes

 One of the most impressive sights on the Greek islands is located in Rhodes.
-Every year, the impressive Acropolis of Lindos several hundred thousand visitors.
-No wonder, since the island counts Rhodes has always been one of the most popular islands in Greece.
+Every year, the impressive Acropolis of Lindos attracts several hundred thousand visitors.
+No wonder, since Rhodes has always been one of the most popular islands in Greece.

-The Acropolis of Lindos is picturesquely enthroned on a 116-meter-high rock.
-In the background, the turquoise blue sea sparkles and on the slope of the castle complex, the gleaming white houses tower up the slope in terraces.
-The scenery is unique for Rhodes, so the rush of visitors is very high, especially in summer.
+The Acropolis of Lindos is picturesquely perched on a 116-meter-high rock.
+In the background, the turquoise blue sea sparkles, and on the slope of the castle complex, gleaming white houses rise up the hillside in terraces.
+The scenery is unique to Rhodes, so the number of visitors is very high, especially in summer.

 → More information about Lindos on Rhodes can be found in this article: Lindos Rhodes